2019 European Games: Selfie contest

 The deadline for submitting the selfie photos was October 2018.
 The criteria for evaluating photos include compliance with the theme and conditions of the contest, as well as artistic taste and originality.
 The final results were to be announced in late December 2018; however, the competition was extended to the 31 December.
 It was then later announced that the deadline would be extended again to the 25 February 2019.

 The winners were awarded diplomas from Belteleradiocompany, as well as sets of tickets for the events of the European Games in Minsk and the official gear of the National Team of the Republic of Belarus.
-It happened on 21 June, nearly 30 minutes prior to Opening Ceremony of the Games.
+It happened on 21 June, nearly 30 minutes prior to opening ceremony of the Games.

-Sponsors

-Sponsorship was approved as one of the sources to reduce the number of budgetary funds for the games according to the decree of the President of the Republic of Belarus of 12 May 2017 «On the Directorate of the second European Games 2019».

-On 15 December 2017, the official sponsor of the games became the operator of electronic interactive games «Sport Pari».

-On 22 December 2017, it was announced that the telecommunication operator velcom is the official telecommunication partner of the 2nd European Games of 2019.